314a/rr-rstudio-git/README.md

 2. Copy the HTTPS repository url `https://github.com/yourusername/rr-rstudio-git.git` from your forked repository (see Figure 4)
 3. Create a new RStudio project with Git version control (as you have already done in part 2 of this tutorial)

+> This forked repository will serve as a basis for the next tutorial **publication writing in R** https://github.com/314a/rr-rstudio-git.

 ## Advanced: Link a local repository to a remote repository (TODO check!!)